Hui-design/HD2Reg/README.md

 #Requirements and datasets

-We use the same dependences and datasets as [Predator]([prs-eth/OverlapPredator: [CVPR 2021, Oral\] PREDATOR: Registration of 3D Point Clouds with Low Overlap. (github.com)](https://github.com/prs-eth/OverlapPredator)).
+We use the same dependences and datasets as [Predator](https://github.com/prs-eth/OverlapPredator).
 For convenience, we give the following command.

 ```
 conda create -n HD2Reg python=3.8